 Maxim Dounin

-These Windows install files are provided to support legacy users who still use the Cygwin based builds.
-Before nginx.org starting providing native Windows packages, these were the only way to run Nginx on Windows.
+These Windows install files are provided to support legacy users who still use the Cygwin-based builds.
+Before nginx.org started providing native Windows packages, these were the only way to run Nginx on Windows.
 Now, official native Windows builds are available and supported at nginx.org.
 Please use those if you are new to Nginx on Windows.
 Once again, they are fully supported and available for download at nginx.org.

 Download Nginx 1.2.6 for Windows (32-bit & 64-bit versions) here.

 Check out the FAQ: Frequently Asked Questions.
 The answers may help you.
-If you have other questions that are not on the FAQ, please feel free to ask, or leave a comment, below.
+If you have any other questions not covered in the FAQ, please feel free to ask or leave a comment below.
 Thank you.